fridary/davs/README.md

 ![](https://raw.githubusercontent.com/fridary/davs/master/screen.png)

 Script that shows traffic on TCP server.
-Written on C using libpcap and JavaScript to visualize system.
+Written on C using libpcap to handle incoming packets and JavaScript to visualize system.
 WebSockets are used to send data from server to browser.

 How to use
 ----------